fahad0071/dps_AI_Engineer_Fahad/README.md

 ## Step 1:
-- Explored data and Preprocced the data using Pandas
+- Explored data and Preprocessed the data using Pandas

 ## Step 2:
 - Created Visualizations using Matplotlib and seaborn